 2. A maximum of two (2) NMR tubes in two (2) NMR tube carriers may be transported in a passenger elevator or stairwells.
 If the NMR tube does not fit in the NMR tube carrier it must be transported on the freight elevator.
 This Department of Chemistry policy does not supersede the EH&S University of Pittsburgh policy noted in item #7 below.

-3. Use discretion when transporting NMR tubes in NMR tube carriers, in the passenger elevator or any elevator car especially with other passengers present
+3. Use discretion when transporting NMR tubes in NMR tube carriers, in the passenger elevator or any elevator car especially with other passengers present.

 4. Always remove your gloves before leaving your research laboratory.